Alexander Soukas, M.D., Ph.D.

 Diabetes, Massachusetts General Hospital

-Alex Soukas, MD, PhD, is an Assistant Professor of Medicine at the Massachusetts General Hospital and Harvard Medical School.
+Alex Soukas, MD, PhD, is an Associate Professor of Medicine at the Massachusetts General Hospital and Harvard Medical School, and the Associate Director of the MGH Center for Genomic Medicine.
 Dr. Soukas’ laboratory studies the molecular genetics of obesity and diabetes.
 The lab uses a multidisciplinary approach to study metabolic disease, uniting C. elegans genetics and genomics with mammalian genetics and physiology.
 The lab uses high throughput genetics and genomics to identify and study genes that lead to alterations in body fat mass.

 Disease mechanisms are studied in C. elegans and conserved findings are brought to mammalian cell culture models and ultimately to the development of mouse models.
 The lab has set up infrastructure to complete high-content, high-throughput screening of C. elegans, physiology, and lipidomics.
 In order to identify conserved mechanisms of metabolic regulation, the laboratory is also set up to conduct detailed metabolic phenotyping of mouse models of obesity and diabetes.

 The Soukas lab is engaged in elucidating endocrine feedback control of fat mass and key metabolic pathways.
 We have identified hundreds of genes involved in fat mass regulation and are defining the complex genetic and cell biological circuits involved in metabolic balance and fat storage.
 Genetic, genomic, cell biological, biochemical, bio-informatic and physiologic approaches are used.